pablodecm/paper-inferno/paper/paper.md

-  use case, the problem of confidence interval estimation for the mixture coefficient in a multi-dimensional two-component mixture model (i.e. signal vs background) is considered, where the proposed technique clearly outperforms summary statistics based on probabilistic classification, a commonly used alternative which does not account for the presence of nuisance parameters.
+  use case, the problem of confidence interval estimation for the mixture coefficient in a multi-dimensional two-component mixture model (i.e. signal vs background) is considered, where the proposed technique outperforms summary statistics based on probabilistic classification, a commonly used alternative which does not account for the presence of nuisance parameters in the optimisation.
 bibliography: bibliography.bib
 ---